robwierzbowski/generator-jekyllrb/README.md

 #### `grunt check`

 Check your code quality with [Jshint](http://www.jshint.com/), [CSS Lint](http://csslint.net/) and [CSSCSS](http://zmoazeni.github.io/csscss/).
+Also runs `jekyll doctor` to make sure your Jekyll site is up to date with no url conflicts.
 BAMF!
 You just became a better developer.

-You can configure the `check` plugin options in the Gruntfile or the '.rc' files in the project root direcory.
+You can configure linter plugin options in the Gruntfile or their '.rc' files in the project root direcory.

 #### `grunt build`